Skip to main content

 Supreme Court agrees to decide if Trump may end birthright citizenship

-The Supreme Court will examine the constitutionality of Trump's executive order restricting birthright citizenship, potentially overturning a 127-year legal precedent under the 14th Amendment.
+The Supreme Court will address the constitutionality of an executive order restricting birthright citizenship, a policy blocked by multiple lower courts and challenged nationwide.

-• On Friday, the U.S. Supreme Court agreed to review President Donald Trump's executive order limiting birthright citizenship and will hear arguments next year, likely deciding by the end of June.
+• On Dec.
+5, 2025, the U.S. Supreme Court agreed to review the lawfulness of President Donald Trump's executive order limiting birthright citizenship, with the appeal coming from New Hampshire.

 Insights by Ground AI